 - managing a lung condition for people already diagnosed and those newly diagnosed

 - benefits advice

 - arranging oxygen for holidays

 - asbestos awareness

 - information on medications and treatments

+66 After I was diagnosed, I contacted the BLF Helpline for support and advice.
+The help I received from their qualified nurses was invaluable.?9

+Ron, who is living with IPF

+Web community

-advice.
-The help I received from their qualified nurses was invaluable.??
-Ron, who is living with IPF Web community Each month our web community receives 400,000 individual views, with each visit lasting, on average, five minutes.
+Each month our web community receives 400,000 individual views, with each visit lasting, on average, five minutes.
 In 2013-14, membership rose from 4,100 to 7,922 - a 93% increase.

 People share their experiences on managing and treating their condition, new treatments, research trials and travel.

+66 The ability to come on here and say 'I'm fed up',

+'I need a rant' ... is just as important as the information we all seek."

+Web community member

+Penpals

-66 The ability to come on here and say 'I'm fed up', 'I need a rant' ... is just as important as the information we all seek.??
-Web community member Penpals Since the Penpals scheme came into existence over eight years ago, more than 1,600 people have been matched and 158 registered since July 2013.
+Since the Penpals scheme came into existence over eight years ago, more than 1,600 people have been matched and 158 registered since July 2013.
 Penpals generally keep in touch by email and phone.